-Hollywood movies and biased news media not withstanding, firearms are only one of an INFINITE number of tools with which criminals may commit murder and/or violent crime.
-I don't mean that only in the abstract but it is especially so because of the specific dynamic between an attacker/s and defender/s.
-Because of this specific dynamic (which I'll explain further,in later paragraphs), practically anything can be, has been, will be and is used to murder and often with far greater efficiency than firearms.
-So even if it were possible to eliminate firearms from the equation all together (of course it is not) it still would have absolutely positively no demonstrable effect on reducing the rate of murder or crime.
-None.
-There is however significant evidence actually showing the opposite effect.
+Well, action movies and sensationalized news media not withstanding, it is an empirical fact that firearms are only one of an INFINITE number of tools with which criminals may commit attacks murder/violent crime.
+I don't mean that only in the abstract but it is especially so because of the specific dynamic between an attacker and defender.
+This specific dynamic means that practically anything can be, has been, will be and is used to attack/murder and often with far greater efficiency than firearms.
+So even if it were possible to eliminate firearms from the equation in the US all together (of course it is not) there is still no reason to believe it would have any significant effect on reducing the rate of murder or violent crime.
+In fact, a lot of evidence points at the opposite effect.

-Firearms are popular with criminals for various reasons but actually are not the most effective tool for murder.
-This should be obvious but incase you're not sure, 85% of people shot do not die (95% if you get medical attention immediately).
-If somebody really wants to murder somebody or a group of somebodies there are many many more effective ways of accomplishing that goal than trying to make small inexact holes in them with firearms.
+Firearms are popular with criminals because some see them as a status symbol, thier obvious defensive advantages and for various other reasons.
+Yet firearms actually are not the most effective tool for murder.
+That may be counterintuitive for many who have been subjected to years of messaging that suggests the opposite... but the vast majority of people who are shot by others do not die.
+If one really wants to murder somebody or a group of somebodies there are many many other ways that are at least (if not more) as effective at accomplishing that goal than trying to make small inexact holes in them with a firearm.

-This is evidenced by (among mountains of other things);
+This is all fully supported by (among mountains of other evidence);

 The worst foreign terrorist attack and mass killing in US history, no guns were used at all.
 (9/11)